awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-approved-rejected-package-name-formats.md

-# Package Name Formats for Approved and Rejected Patch Lists<a name="patch-manager-approved-rejected-package-name-formats"></a>
+# About Package Name Formats for Approved and Rejected Patch Lists<a name="patch-manager-approved-rejected-package-name-formats"></a>

 The formats of package names you can add to lists of approved patches and rejected patches depend on the type of operating system you are patching\.